armin-reichert/pacman/README.md

 <img src="PacManDoc/theme-arcade.png">

-- BLOCKS: design based in simple geometric shapes
+- BLOCKS: a theme sing simple geometric shapes

 <img src="PacManDoc/theme-blocks.png">

-- ASCII: a design using ASCII characters only
+- ASCII: a theme using ASCII characters only

 <img src="PacManDoc/theme-ascii.png">

-Theme can be switched during the game by pressing the "Z" key.
+Themes can be switched during the game by pressing the "z" key.

 ## References